ocharles/blog/posts/2013-12-03-24-days-of-hackage-tasty.md

 ---
-title: 24 Days of Hackage: tasty
+title: "24 Days of Hackage: tasty"
 ---

 Last year, when discussing